Scottish higher education

 Teaching, learning and assessment

 The International Study Centre introduces you to the same style of degree-level teaching that you will experience at the University of Strathclyde.
 All international students will experience tutorials, seminar-style classes and large group lectures.
-You can study a pathway to an undergraduate degree, a Bachelor of Business Administration degree or a postgraduate degree within one of the four faculties of the University.
+You can study a pathway to an undergraduate degree or a postgraduate degree within one of the four faculties of the University.

 Students at Scottish universities spend a lot of time studying independently.
 Some degrees involve practical and/or fieldwork.
 Assessments at Scottish universities may include: